Zazen - Zen Buddhist Meditation

 Sit down, positioning the base of your spine in the center of the zafu, so that half of the zafu is behind you.
 After crossing your legs, firmly rest your knees on the zabuton.

 Observe everything around you.
-Let your thoughts and feelings come and go, do not try to control or eliminate them, let them be free.
-Maintain abdominal breathing, with short inhales and long exhales.
+Let your thoughts and feelings come and go, and do not try to control or eliminate them.
+Keep abdominal breathing with short inhales and long exhales.

-During zazen, our hands are positioned forming an ellipse, which represents the cosmos within us, and us in the cosmos.
+During zazen, our hands are positioned in an ellipse, which represents the cosmos within us and us within the cosmos.
 With palms facing up, we rest the fingers of the left hand on the fingers of the right hand.
 This is called Hokkaijoin.

 In meditation, you can also sway your body with palms facing up on your knees.
 Rock your body from side to side, forward and backward, then form the hokkai-join again.

-Do not focus on any object, nor try to control your thoughts.
+Do not focus on any object, and do not try to control your thoughts.
 When you maintain a correct posture and your breathing calms down, your mind will naturally become tranquil.